plugcommunity/documentation/api/endpoints/mutes.md

 The mutes endpoint modifies the current mutes.

-**Note**: you need to have sufficient permission in the room to acces this resource, otherwise you'll just be greeted with a requestError message.
+**Note**: You need to have sufficient permissions in the room to access this resource, otherwise you'll just be greeted with a requestError message.

 **Reason**: The reason member is set as a single number which represent the following reasons: